Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 Is CrowdStrike Falcon Go a full EDR solution?

-No. Falcon Go is a next-generation antivirus (NGAV) with device control and mobile protection, not an EDR platform.
-It uses CrowdStrike's cloud-based AI to block malware and provides USB device management, but it does not include the granular Insight XDR telemetry that analysts use to investigate how a breach was attempted.
-Those features require Falcon Pro ($99.99/device) or Enterprise — products with enterprise pricing and a sales-driven procurement process.
+No. Falcon Go is a small-business endpoint protection plan with next-gen antivirus, device control, mobile protection, and Express Support.
+It uses CrowdStrike's cloud-based AI to block malware and provides USB device management, but it does not include the granular threat telemetry that analysts use to investigate how a breach was attempted.
+Buyers who need deeper EDR workflows should compare Falcon Pro ($99.99/device/yr) and Falcon Enterprise ($184.99/device/yr) carefully before purchasing.

 Does SentinelOne Singularity include ransomware rollback?